alexjuhan/UCI_Cybersecurity/PenetrationTest/PenetrationTestReport.md

 pose to the business processes implemented by the application, based on the following criteria:

 **Critical** : Immediate threat to key business processes.

 **High** : Indirect threat to key business processes/threatto secondary business processes.

 **Medium** : Indirect or partial threat to business processes.

 **Low** : No direct threat exists; vulnerability maybe leveraged with other vulnerabilities.

-Informational: No threat; however, it is data thatmay be used in a future attack.
+**Informational**: No threat; however, it is data thatmay be used in a future attack.

 As the following grid shows, each threat is assessed in terms of both its potential impact on the business and the likelihood of exploitation: